Overview

 Synchronizing assets with external systems

-Often, Cumulocity IoT will not be the only IT system dealing with a company’s asset.
+Often, Cumulocity will not be the only IT system dealing with a company’s asset.
 The technical procedure for synchronizing assets stored in external IT systems is exactly the same as the procedure used for registering devices:

 Querying particular capabilities